Akuli/teek/docs/concurrency.rst

 * Things may work 90% of the time and break 10% of the time.
 * Everything may work just fine on your computer but not on someone else's computer.
-* When things break, you get confusing error messages that don't say anything about threads.
+* When things break, you get confusing error messages that don't necessarily say anything about threads.

-Furthermore, beginners often want to use threads with tkinter, and struggle with it a lot, which is not surprising; threads with tkinter is hard.
+Furthermore, beginners often want to use threads with tkinter, and they struggle with it a lot, which is no surprise.
+Threading with tkinter is hard.

-Pythotk's ``init_threads()`` does all of this stuff for you:
+Pythotk's ``init_threads()`` does the hard things for you:

 .. autofunction:: pythotk.init_threads